 Australia has some of the world’s largest resource deposits and yet 80% still remains unexplored for mining.
 Magnesium is one of a handful of critical minerals found across regional Australia — with known economic demonstrated resources of more than 300 million tonnes — it has the potential to meet 50% of the world's annual magnesium requirements for the next 250 years.
 However, Australia currently imports between 2 and 7,000 tonnes of magnesium metal per annum, increasing our annual trade deficit by no less than $30 million.

-The Foundry costs circa $450 million, will build a world-class net zero-emission facility capable of producing 35,040 tonnes of magnesium per annum.
+The refinery costs circa $450 million, which produces a world-class net zero-emission facility capable of producing 35,040 tonnes of magnesium per annum.
 The plant will be the lowest CO2 emitter in metal production in the world.
 This output will far exceed our domestic requirement of 7,000 tonnes, and exporting the remaining 23,000 (+) tonnes will earn Australia more than $180 million a year in net revenue.
 The US, UK, EU, and Japan all identify magnesium as a critical mineral and are looking to secure supply.